aabouie/CapStone1/README.md

     * CA: 9,200 miles
     * NY: 8,900 miles
     * US Department of Transportation: 13,500 miles

+As can be seen, the cars for sale on CARMAX have lower mileage compared to the reported mileage by US Department of Transportation.
+In addition, the cars in TX have higher mileage than California and New York state.
+This observation can be related to the size of each state and public transportation.

 * Average car value depreciation:
     * CARmax assumes 15% depreciation annualy